30 Exotic Fruits

 Loquat originated in China and was exported to Japan during medieval times.
 The loquat fruit is sweet with slightly tart, citrusy notes.
 Eat it fresh or use it to make jellies, syrups and pastries!

-Yuzu is a Japanese citrus fruit that is also cultivated in Korea and China.
+Yuzu is a Japanese citrus that is also cultivated in Korea and China.
 The fruit tastes like a combination of mandarin oranges and grapefruit.

 It’s prized for its juice and zest, while also being used to make an oil for perfumes and cosmetics.
+Yuzu is uncommon in America but I’ve spotted it on occasion at Whole Foods!

 This fruit originated in China and is sometimes known as waxberry or yumberry.
 The taste can be describes as a mixture of strawberry and pomegranate with the texture of an orange.
+Imports into the U.S. have begun, so you might come across some if you look hard enough!

-These fruits are grown in South and Central America and parts of the Caribbean.
+Genips are grown in South and Central America and parts of the Caribbean.
 They are eaten by sucking sweet, juicy gelatinous flesh from the seed of the fruit.

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.